About The Option

 Expanding Employment Opportunities

-It is an exciting time to pursue a Master's degree in public health (MPH).
+It is an exciting time to pursue a Master's degree in public health.
 You will not only make a difference in the world by improving human health, but you will also be in demand to fulfill much needed roles in the field.
 It is projected that more than 250,000 additional public health workers will be needed in the United States by 2020.
 Trends fueling the need include a greater public interest in health promotion and disease prevention, an aging population and an increase in the number of people retiring from public health jobs.

 Advantages of this Option

-- Baccalaureate/MPH students are not required to take the Graduate Record Exam (GRE) for admission into the master's program.
+- Baccalaureate/Master's students are not required to take the Graduate Record Exam (GRE) for admission into the master's program.

-- Baccalaureate/MPH students pay undergraduate tuition for graduate courses taken during the undergraduate program resulting in a cost savings in the graduate program.
+- Baccalaureate/Master's students pay undergraduate tuition for graduate courses taken during the undergraduate program resulting in a cost savings in the graduate program.

-- Baccalaureate/MPH students complete the graduate degree in an accelerated time frame, allowing them to pursue careers more quickly.
+- Baccalaureate/Master's students complete the graduate degree in an accelerated time frame, allowing them to pursue careers more quickly.

-- Students accepted in the accelerated Baccalaureate/MPH option may waive the application fee for the MPH program.
+- Students accepted in the accelerated Baccalaureate/Master's option may waive the application fee for the Master's program.

 - Grade point average of a 3.25 or greater.
 (Must be maintained through completion of the baccalaureate degree).

-- Application to Graduate Admissions Baccalaureate/M.P.H. accelerated option in junior or senior year.
+- Application to Graduate Admissions Baccalaureate/Master's accelerated option in junior or senior year.

-For More Information about the Baccalaureate/MPH option, please contact:
+For more information about the Baccalaureate/Master's option, please contact: